 What Are the Benefits of Timely Repair or Replacements?

 No matter how good the quality of your evaporator coils might be, you’ll need to think about maintenance checks and repairs at one point or other.
 With everything going on inside of your evaporator coils, wear and tear can seriously take their toll after a while.
 Investing in timely repairs can help you prevent serious problems later, and best of all you won’t have to immediately invest in a major replacement for your unit.

-Despite the fact that you’ll likely need repairs long before you’ll need replacements, sometimes the wiser choice may be to invest in a completely new system.
-When your unit's age is affecting it so much that you have to constantly invest in repairs that only seem to solve the problem for a few weeks.
+Even though you’ll likely need repairs long before you’ll need replacements, sometimes the wiser choice may be to invest in a completely new system.
+When your unit's age is affecting it so much that you must constantly invest in repairs that only seem to solve the problem for a few weeks.
 Investing in all new unit could save you the money that you’d be spending on these repairs, and you’ll have a more efficient system that will save you money on your energy bills.

 - Obstructed cooling coils: If the cooling coil becomes blocked either by debris or ice, or if the coils are damaged, the airflow may become obstructed.
 Damaged, blocked or leaking coils will reduce the airflow and limit output.
-If Freon is allowed to leak from the system, this may also produce freezing.
+If Freon can leak from the system, this may also produce freezing.